azjimbo/sticky_notes/readme.md

-A set of two dashboards that provide a way to add Yellow Sticky Pad type notes to a dashboard.
+A set of two Splunk dashboards that provide a way to add Yellow Sticky Pad type notes to a dashboard.
 The notes are kept in a local csv file.

 The sticky_note dashboard is a sample.
 You can use the code from the Sticky Note Panel to copy to a different dashbaord.